nervosnetwork/docs.nervos.org/website/docs/basics/faq/address.md

 ### **Q**: Is there any demos available for encoding and decoding full addresses?

+**A**: [Here](https://lumos-website.vercel.app/tools/address-conversion) is a tool to help you check if an address is a full address or a deprecated address

-**A**: [Here](https://github.com/rev-chaos/ckb-address-demo) is a demo in Python where you to see the cases for testing.
+[Here](https://github.com/rev-chaos/ckb-address-demo) is a demo in Python where you to see the cases for testing.
 Compared with the bitcoin address format bech32, CKB’s solution only differs in payload.
 They have the same programming scheme.
 For example, RFCs in Python demo have added Bitcoin's latest bech32m address format.

-[Here](https://codesandbox.io/s/ckb-address-transformer-524gi) is a JavaScript demo on Codebox, which shows how to transform addresses in different formats.

 ---